Support groups

 We're always looking to involve our service users in shaping the services and support we offer them.
 One of the ways you can do this is by joining one of the groups below.

-Getting involved gives you a chance to tell us about the kind of support that you need, as well as helping us to improve our services to meet those needs.
+Getting involved gives you a chance to tell us about the kind of support that you need.
+It also helps us to improve our services to meet those needs.

 You can find out what each of the groups does and who to contact if you want to get involved using the tabs below.